 Video presentations becomes more appealing and cool looking when there is a reversed clip in it.
 Reversed videos have been widely used for food videos, and especially in sports, for a clearer view of fast-paced movements.
 That is why it is essential to know how to play video backwards.
 Most of the time, reversed clips are added to show emphasis on fast-moving objects within a video.
 Reverse and play a video backward is quite easy if you've got the right video editing tool.
-In this article, we're going to discuss the best six programs you can use to play videos in reverse.
+In this article, we're going to discuss the best five programs you can use to play videos in reverse.

 Kapwing Reverse Video Editor Online

 First on the list of exceptional tools to play videos backwards, is Kapwing Reverse Video Editor Online .
 The tool is a web-based application that specializes in reversing video playback.
 The tool is free to use, which is why it is popular among users of online tools.
 For those in the know, when it comes to reversing videos, Kapwing Reverse Video Editor Online is the first tool to use.
 This is because the process is really simple that anyone can do it, and does not require much experience.
 To learn how to use Kapwing Reverse Video Editor Online, follow the steps below.

 Step 1 Launch Kapwing Reverse Video Editor Online

 Launch the tool by visiting the official website of Kapwing from a web browser and look for Reverse Video Editor.
 Next, click the "Upload" button from the homepage and then select the video to play backward.

 The video is being reversed while it is being uploaded.
 Once the process reaches one hundred percent, the "Create" button will be enabled.
 Click the said button and then select where to save the newly reversed video from the PC and then download it.